1979 Daytona 500: Race

 The first 15 laps of the 200-lap race were run under green and yellow flag conditions to help dry the track from rain the previous night.
 This impacted Waltrip, as running at relatively slow speeds on the high banks of the track caused a lack of oil to lubricate his camshaft, resulting in a cam lobe wearing away prematurely and causing his engine to run on seven cylinders for the rest of the race.

 On the start of lap 16 (the first green flag lap), pole-sitter Baker lost the draft and fell back.
-Donnie Allison raced with Yarborough and Bobby Allison, but lost control of his car on lap 31 and forced Yarborough and Bobby Allison to take evasive action.
+Donnie raced with Yarborough and Bobby Allison, but lost control of his car on lap 31 and forced Yarborough and Bobby to take evasive action.
 All three cars spun through the backstretch infield, which was slippery and muddy from the rain.
-Yarborough was forced to repair his car and fell two laps behind the leader, as did Bobby Allison, while Donnie Allison lost one lap.
+Yarborough was forced to repair his car and fell two laps behind the leader, as did Bobby, while Donnie lost one lap.
 The track would remain under caution through lap 41.

 While the field was still under caution on lap 38, Baker dropped out of the race with ignition problems.
-His team had made some minor welding repairs before the race and it was thought the primary ignition control box had been damaged as the engine was misfiring.
+His team had made some minor welding repairs before the race, and it was thought the primary ignition control box had been damaged as the engine was misfiring.
 During attempts to diagnose and repair the problem, the team switched to the backup box and replaced much of the ignition system to no avail.
 When the team returned home after the race, engine builder Waddell Wilson determined that the crewman who had switched to the backup box by unplugging the primary ignition box and plugging into the backup box had plugged back into the defective primary box.
 When Wilson switched to the backup ignition box, the car fired perfectly.

 When the caution ended on lap 42, the race became an 18-car battle.
-Neil Bonnett, driving an Oldsmobile, took the lead and was challenged by Foyt and Waltrip; he fought them off, but was soon challenged by Bobby Allison trying to unlap himself, Earnhardt and dark-horse driver Tighe Scott, driving a Buick Century prepared by Harry Hyde.
+Neil Bonnett, driving an Oldsmobile, took the lead and was challenged by Foyt and Waltrip; he fought them off, but was soon challenged by Bobby trying to unlap himself, Earnhardt and dark-horse driver Tighe Scott, driving a Buick Century prepared by Harry Hyde.
 A six-car crash on lap 53 eliminated Pearson and others.
-Donnie Allison raced to unlap himself and made his lap up when Bonnett blew a tire and spun in traffic.
-Other contenders were eliminated, as Bobby Allison fell multiple laps behind, Harry Gant crashed, Earnhardt over-revved his engine leaving the pits and broke a rocker arm and valve spring, Parsons' car overheated and Scott slid through his pits unable to stop when he hit a puddle of water from Parsons' overheating engine.
-Past the halfway point, Donnie Allison assumed the lead, but Yarborough used more caution flags to make up his lost laps.
+Donnie raced to unlap himself and made his lap up when Bonnett blew a tire and spun in traffic.
+Other contenders were eliminated, as Bobby felt multiple laps behind, Harry Gant crashed, Earnhardt over-revved his engine leaving the pits and broke a rocker arm and valve spring, Parsons' car overheated, and Scott slid through his pits unable to stop when he hit a puddle of water from Parsons' overheating engine.
+Past the halfway point, Donnie assumed the lead, but Yarborough used more caution flags to make up his lost laps.
 Yarborough was on the lead lap with Allison by lap 178.